BIGO Awards Gala 2022 Set to Celebrate Exceptional Broadcasters and Give Glimpse of a Virtual Future

 As a leader in the industry, BIGO continuously invests in future-facing technologies such as computer vision, VR, AR and more.
 The event will also feature DINO - Bigo Live's mascot – who will make a virtual appearance in 3D to host this exclusive one-night extravaganza whilst giving audiences a rare glimpse into the Metaverse.

-"We are consistently developing our streaming technology to empower users and foster creative environments where individuals can fully showcase their talent, creativity and potential," said Mike Ong, Vice President of BIGO Technology.
+"We constantly improve our streaming technology to empower users and foster creative environments where individuals can fully showcase their talent, creativity and potential," said Mike Ong, Vice President of BIGO Technology.
 "Thanks to technological innovation, our livestreaming platform, Bigo Live, enables broadcasters to create both content-of-value and content-of-meaning for their viewers.
-It's these individuals who have had a positive impact in their respective communities that we would like to identify, reward and celebrate."
+It's these individuals who have had a positive impact in their respective communities that we would like to celebrate."

-During the Awards Gala ceremony, BIGO will honor the top broadcasters and families of 2021 by popularity both in each region and across the world.
-This year, "Palestine" (BIGO ID: Not_Your_Habibi) and "Karma" from the US will be awarded the "Top Regional Broadcaster" and "Top Regional Family" prizes respectively.
+During the Awards Gala ceremony, BIGO will honour the top broadcasters and families of 2021 by popularity both in each region and across the world.
+This year, NITRO (BIGO ID: TheNITRO) and Archangels family from the United Kingdom, African host MS_LADE (BIGO ID: msLade) and Glow Empire family will be awarded the "Top Regional Broadcaster" and "Top Regional Family" prizes respectively.
 Amy and Iwapoyo from Japan and Vanruby from Vietnam held the top spots in the 2021 ranking of Top Global Broadcasters.
-Furthermore, Japanese family BigWin will be honored as the Top Global Family on Bigo Live.
+Furthermore, Japanese family BigWin will be honoured as the Top Global Family on Bigo Live.

-Each winner will receive a trophy for their achievement, as well as in-app rewards.
+Each winner will receive a trophy for his or her achievement, as well as in-app rewards.
 They will also be featured in prominent places all over the world - such as the coveted billboards at Times Square in New York, USA and the Burj Khalifa in Dubai, UAE.

 To see how BIGO enliven the virtual world in its upcoming annual Gala, tune in via the Bigo Live app: https://bigo.onelink.me/1168916328/GALA2022Music.